jasonrandrews/arm-software-developers/content/en/successkits/_index.md

 - [Arm Fast Models](https://developer.arm.com/Tools%20and%20Software/Fast%20Models)
 - Plus all SSK components

 [Arm Flexible Access](/afa) is another way to obtain Arm Success Kits.
-AFA provides s a number of HSK and SSK licenses, depending on your membership tier.
+AFA provides a number of HSK and SSK licenses, depending on your membership tier.
 Additional licenses can also be purchased as needed.

 ## Software development tools {#SDT}